FIFA World Cup Trophy

-The FIFA World Cup is a golden trophy that is awarded to the winners of the FIFA World Cup association football tournament.
+The FIFA World Cup is a trophy made primarily of gold that is awarded to the winners of the FIFA World Cup association football tournament, which takes place every olympiad (four years).
 Since the advent of the World Cup in 1930, two different trophies have been used: the Jules Rimet Trophy from 1930 to 1970, and thereafter the FIFA World Cup Trophy from 1974 to the present day.
-The production cost of the current trophy is estimated at $242,700.
+As of June 2026, the material cost of the current trophy is estimated at US$713,000.

-The first trophy, originally named Victory, but later renamed in honor of FIFA president Jules Rimet, was made of gold plated sterling silver and a lapis lazuli base.
+The first trophy, originally named Victory, but renamed in honor of FIFA president Jules Rimet, was made of gold plated sterling silver and a lapis lazuli base.
 It depicted Nike, the Greek goddess of victory.
 Brazil was awarded the trophy in perpetuity following their third title in 1970, prompting the commissioning of a replacement.
 The original Jules Rimet Trophy was stolen in 1983 and has never been recovered.

 The subsequent trophy, called the "FIFA World Cup Trophy", was introduced in 1974.
 Made of 18 karat gold with bands of malachite on its base, it stands 36.8 cm high and weighs 6.175 kg.
 The trophy was made by the GDE Bertoni company in Italy.
 It depicts two human figures holding up the Earth.
-The current holders of the trophy are Argentina, winners of the 2022 World Cup.
+The current holders of the trophy are Spain, winners of the 2026 World Cup.
 The trophy is kept at the FIFA World Football Museum in Zürich, Switzerland, and leaves there only on select occasions.
-World Cup winners receive a gold-plated bronze replica, which they possess until the next World Cup final and in perpetuity if they have won it three times.

 Only a selected few are officially allowed to touch the trophy with bare hands, including players and managers who have won the competition, heads of state, and FIFA officials.